 Robots.txt

-File used to direct or to tell web bots what pages and directories to index or not index.
+File used to direct or tell web bots which pages and directories to index or not index.
 This file must be placed in the root directory on the server hosting your pages.
 The file should be named robots.txt and should have read permissions.
-Below is an example of a robots.txt file:
+Below is an example of a robots.txt file.

 User-agent: *